Virgin CrossCountry: History

-Virgin Rail Group was awarded the InterCity CrossCountry franchise in November 1996, with operations commencing on 5 January 1997.
+Amid the privatisation of British Rail during the mid 1990s, the newly formed Virgin Rail Group submitted multiple bids to operate several different train franchises, including Gatwick Express, InterCity CrossCountry and InterCity West Coast.
+It was successful in winning the latter two, both scheduled to run for 15 years, leading to the creation of Virgin CrossCountry and Virgin West Coast: During November 1996, it was announced that Virgin had been awarded the InterCity CrossCountry franchise.
 Services were operated by a wholly owned subsidiary, CrossCountry Trains Limited.
+The company commenced operations on 5 January 1997.

 In October 1998, Virgin Group sold 49% of the shares in Virgin Rail Group to Stagecoach.

+Virgin sought to introduce new tilting trains upon some of its services; however, their introduction was repeatedly delayed as a consequence of poor project management by the national railway infrastructure owner of the era, Railtrack.
+Infrastructure changes were required to make effective use of tilting trains and, while Railtrack had committed itself to performing such upgrades on the West Coast Main Line as to permit 140 mph operation by 2005, the modernisation programme soon suffered from spiralling costs, as well as technical failures such as the moving block signalling apparatus sought being immature for the intended use at that time.
+Railtrack would ultimately collapse in 2002 while its successor, Network Rail, would also be unable to fully deliver the promised upgrade, heavily impacting Virgin's operations.

-In the wake of the collapse of Railtrack and the inability of Network Rail to deliver on the 140 mph West Coast Main Line upgrade, both the Virgin CrossCountry and Virgin West Coast franchises were suspended in favour of management contracts in July 2002.
+In the wake of the collapse of Railtrack and the inability of Network Rail to fully deliver on promised improvements, both the Virgin CrossCountry and Virgin West Coast franchises were suspended in favour of management contracts in July 2002.
+While the terms of the West Coast franchise were renegotiated, an agreement could not be reached on CrossCountry, and it was thus retendered during the late 2000s.
+Virgin Trains were keen to retain the franchise, and submitted a bid in response along with several other interested parties.

-In September 2006 the Department for Transport announced the shortlist for the New CrossCountry franchise with Virgin Rail Group included.
-On 10 July 2007 the Department for Transport awarded the new CrossCountry franchise to Arriva with the services operated by Virgin CrossCountry transferring to CrossCountry on 11 November 2007.
+During September 2006, the Department for Transport announced the shortlist for the New CrossCountry franchise, which included Virgin Rail Group.
+In October 2006, the DfT issued the invitation to tender (ITT) to the four shortlisted bidders: Arriva, FirstGroup, National Express and Virgin Rail Group.
+On 10 July 2007, the Department for Transport awarded the new CrossCountry franchise to Arriva; accordingly, the services operated by Virgin CrossCountry were transferred over to the newly created operator, named CrossCountry, on 11 November 2007.

 Services

-In May 1998 Virgin introduced new services from Portsmouth Harbour to Liverpool Lime Street and Blackpool North.
+In May 1998, Virgin introduced new services from Portsmouth Harbour to Liverpool Lime Street and Blackpool North.
 The Summer Saturday service to Ramsgate ran for the last time in September 1999.
 The Summer Saturday services to Weymouth ran for the last time in September 2002.